 The Final Verdict

 Our conclusion regarding AndroGel is that it should be avoided due to the synthetic nature of this method of testosterone boosting.
 While there are some potential benefits, it doesn’t seem to be worth the side effects.
 We recommend you steer clear of really all testosterone gels and instead go with a natural alternative.
-Check out our list of the Top 10 Testosterone Boosters to look over some good options.
-You always have to weight the good with the bad, but isn’t that life?
+Check out our T Boosters category page to look over the top ten options.